spogburn/spogburn.github.io/_portfolio/content_strategy.md

 </div>

 <div class="portfolio-container">

+## Problem

-## An agency needed a newsletter refresh.
+An agency needed a newsletter refresh.
 They lacked a content strategy and a consistent publication approach.

 ## Process